hoanghm/Proact/README.md

 Firebase deployment is configured in `firebase.json`, under the project selected as default in `.firebaserc`.

+> **TODO** Note these instructions are from before multi-app integration between flutter and firebase was done.
+I think `firebase.json` is now deprecated in favor of `gemini_proact_flutter/firebase.json`.

 ## Frontend local deploy

 Your IDE may have an integration with Flutter so that you can skip using the `flutter` cli directly for this.